-If you are in Brussels then don’t miss the Belgian waffle.
-In Brussels, you'll find waffles topped with cream and chocolate and at times with fresh fruits and sprinkles
+When in Brussels don’t miss the Belgian waffle.
+Waffles are topped with cream and chocolate and at times with fresh fruits and sprinkles

 April is considered as the asparagus season.
 The Flemish-style asparagus is a classic way to have them boiled and then baked in butter sauce, covered with hard-boiled pieces of eggs.
 The dish is a rich vegetable festive dish to have with meat and croquettes or even fries.